 His interests lie in ancient construction methods and materials, and in graphic representation of archaeological objects and monuments.
-His current research is the Early Roman capitals and other architectural fragments from the Panayia Field excavations.
 He co-authored an excavation report on the road in the Panayia Field with Jen Palinkas, and the excavation and site of the Penteskouphia plaques with Ioulia Tzonou.